asamm/locus-api/README.md

 Latest stable LT version: **0.2.25**

-Versions 0.9.x are in rewrite-mode, so use on own risk (& report issues if found)
+Versions 0.9.x are in rewrite-mode, so use on own risk (& report issues if found) How to update to new 0.9.x version?
+More about it [here](https://github.com/asamm/locus-api/wiki/Update-to-version-0.9.0).

 ## Structure